 Our research focuses on the quantification of the effects of human activity on atmospheric composition by developing computer models used to analyze a wide variety of observations, with a focus on atmospheric chemistry, air quality, climate change, and the global carbon cycle.

 Atmospheric Chemistry.
-We will be leading an atmospheric chemistry field campaign based in Guam during Jan and Feb 2014 designed to quantify how convection redistributes atmospheric compounds.
+We led an atmospheric chemistry field campaign called the Convective Transport of Active Species in the Tropics (CONTRAST) based in Guam during Jan and Feb 2014 that was designed to quantify how convection redistributes atmospheric compounds.
 The most extensive deep clouds in Earth’s climate system develop in the Tropical Western Pacific (TWP) during northern hemisphere winter.
 These clouds pack sufficient energy that, on occasion, they punch through the boundary that separates the lowest atmospheric layer (the troposphere) from the overlying stratosphere.
-Observations from three aircraft will be used to characterize the photochemical budget of tropospheric and stratospheric ozone, quantify the importance of biogenic bromine and iodine compounds for the chemistry of the tropical atmosphere, and assess the importance of various transport pathways from the ocean surface to the tropopause (see http://www2.acd.ucar.edu/contrast for more info).
+Observations from three aircraft are being used to characterize the photochemical budget of tropospheric and stratospheric ozone, quantify the importance of biogenic bromine and iodine compounds for the chemistry of the tropical atmosphere, and assess the importance of various transport pathways from the ocean surface to the tropopause

 Air Quality.
 Elevated levels of tropospheric ozone cause respiratory problems linked to increased morbidity and mortality in humans as well as significant damage to crops and plants.
 High levels of surface ozone are caused by nitrogen oxides and hydrocarbons released in the exhaust of power plants, factories, and vehicles.
 Our research effort is focused on the analysis of satellite and aircraft observations of atmospheric composition, using regional air quality models such as CMAQ and CAMx, to provide the scientific basis for policy decisions focused on achieving stringent, future air quality standards.
-We recently showed that elevated ozone on hot summer days in the mid-Atlantic is caused, in part, by pollution from power station peaking units utilized to meet unusually high demand for electricity during the warmest days of summer (He et al., GRL, 2013).
+We recently showed that elevated ozone on hot summer days in the mid-Atlantic is partially caused by pollution from power station peaking units utilized to meet unusually high demand for electricity during the warmest days of summer (He et al., GRL, 2013) and that emissions of nitrogen oxides from automobiles in the Baltimore-Washington metropolitan region are likely overestimated, by nearly a factor of two, in emission inventories used to drive air pollution assessments by the U.S. Environmental Protection Agency (Anderson et al., Atmos.
+Envir., 2014).
+Our research efforts are closed related to air quality control efforts.

-Carbon Cycle.
-Carbon dioxide (CO2) is the most important human GHG and, quite literally, the single greatest waste product of modern society.
+Carbon dioxide (CO2) is the greatest waste product of modern society.
 About half of the CO2 released by human activity is taken up by the world’s oceans and terrestrial biosphere.
 The precise location and magnitude of these carbon sinks is unknown, yet of enormous importance for defining interactions within the global carbon cycle that might be altered by climate change.
 Quantification of these carbon sinks is also vital for future management of the global carbon cycle.
-We helped design a NASA satellite mission, the Orbiting Carbon Observatory (OCO), scheduled for launch in summer 2014, that will revolutionize the understanding of the global carbon cycle by watching Earth’s biosphere breathe from the vantage point of space (see http://oco.jpl.nasa.gov for more info).
+We helped design a NASA satellite mission, the Orbiting Carbon Observatory (OCO-2), that launched successfully on 2 July 2014.
+It is expected that data from OCO-2 will revolutionize the understanding of the global carbon cycle by watching Earth’s biosphere breathe from the vantage point of space.
+Our students are also analyzing measurements of CO2 and CH4 acquired locally via the Fluxes of Atmospheric Greenhouse Gases in Maryland (FLAGG-MD) project.